HelmyBlub/chatSim/tasks.md

 Tasks:
 - think about automated tests?
-    - inputs working for visualized tests
-    - make seed for randomness
-    - check performance
     - some more test cases?
+    - save performance metrics for comparison of later runs
 - restructure markets
     - dev steps:
         - add queue for customers